 Mitsui Fudosan has established internal contact points for consultation.
 These can be used by regular employees, and anyone engaged in work for our company on an individual labor contract (contract employee), temporary transfer agreement, worker dispatch contract, part-time contract, or other agreement.
 Two contact points, internal and external, have been established, and workers can consult with either.
-The external contact point is provided at a law office, and it accepts consultations from a neutral standpoint, on totifies the company of the consultation content, and encourages a response.
+The external contact point is provided at a law office, and it accepts consultations from a neutral standpoint,\1 notifies the company of the consultation content, and encourages a response.

-Topics for consultation include: wrongful conduct that violates laws, regulations, internal rules, general social norms, or corporate ethics; sexual harassment; abuse of power; other forms of harassment; employment problems; and issues with the workplace environment.2 The privacy of those who engage in consultation is protected, and there is never any retaliatory action or disadvantageous treatment due to such consultations in terms of personnel decisions.
-Consultations can be conducted under a real name, or anonymously.3
+Topics for consultation include: wrongful conduct that violates laws, regulations, internal rules, general social norms, or corporate ethics; sexual harassment; abuse of power; other forms of harassment; employment problems; and issues with the workplace environment.\2 The privacy of those who engage in consultation is protected, and there is never any retaliatory action or disadvantageous treatment due to such consultations in terms of personnel decisions.
+Consultations can be conducted under a real name, or anonymously.\3

-- 1 Representatives of the law office cannot provide legal opinions as lawyers, or take a stance protecting the consulting person. - 2 Simple expressions of opinion, dissatisfaction with personnel decisions, defamation of others, and similar issues cannot be the subject of consultation.
+\1 Representatives of the law office cannot provide legal opinions as lawyers, or take a stance protecting the consulting person.

-3 To achieve early discovery and response to compliance problems-the original purpose of the system-the consulting employee's standpoint and other information are confirmed even in the case of an anonymous consultation.
+Representatives of the law office cannot provide legal opinions as lawyers, or take a stance protecting the consulting person.
+Simple expressions of opinion, dissatisfaction with personnel decisions, defamation of others, and similar issues cannot be the subject of consultation.
+To achieve early discovery and response to compliance problems-the original purpose of the system-the consulting employee's standpoint and other information are confirmed even in the case of an anonymous consultation.